Chuck E. Cheese: ShowBiz Pizza Place

 To expand beyond California and the west coast, Bushnell began to franchise, resulting in a co-development agreement between himself and Robert Brock of Topeka Inn Management in June 1979.
 The agreement handed Brock exclusive franchising rights for opening Pizza Time Theatres in sixteen states across the Southern and Midwestern United States, while also forming a company subdivision, "Pizza Show Biz", to develop the Pizza Time Theatres.

 Late in 1979, Brock became aware of Aaron Fechter of Creative Engineering, Inc. and his work in animatronics.
 In November 1979, he scouted Fechter's business and concluded that Creative Engineering's animatronics would be too strong a competition for Bushnell's work.
 Brock therefore requested that Bushnell release him from their co-development agreement, wishing to develop with Fechter instead.

-In December 1979 Brock and Fechter formed ShowBiz Pizza Place Inc., and Brock gave notice to sever his development relationship with Bushnell.
+In December 1979, Brock and Fechter formed ShowBiz Pizza Place Inc., and Brock gave notice to sever his development relationship with Bushnell.
 ShowBiz Pizza Place was conceptually identical to Pizza Time Theatre in all aspects except for animation, which would be provided by Creative Engineering.
 ShowBiz Pizza Place opened its first location on March 3, 1980, in Kansas City, Missouri.

-Upon the opening of ShowBiz Pizza Place, Bushnell sued Brock and Topeka Inn Management over breach of contract.
+Upon the opening of ShowBiz Pizza Place, Bushnell sued Brock and Topeka Inn Management over a breach of contract.
 Brock immediately issued a counter-suit against Bushnell, citing misrepresentation.
-The court case began in March 1980, eventually settling out of court with Showbiz agreeing to pay Pizza Time Theatre a portion of its profits over the following decade.
-During this period, Topeka Inn Management changed its name to Brock Hotel Corporation and moved its headquarters to Irving, Texas.
+The court case began in March 1980, and the courts ruled in favor of Bushnell after he successfully argued that ShowBiz was imitating his unique concepts.
+The ruling forced Brock to pay Bushnell a percentage of annual revenues from the first 160 locations he opened.
+Topeka Inn Management later changed its name to Brock Hotel Corporation, and in 1982 moved its headquarters to Irving, Texas.
 Both restaurants experienced increased success as the video game industry became more robust.
 To maintain competition, both franchises continually modified and diversified their animatronic shows.

-Mergers and restructuring

-In 1981, Pizza Time Theatre went public; they lost $15 million in 1983.
-By early 1984, Bushnell's debts were insurmountable, resulting in the filing of Chapter 11 bankruptcy for Pizza Time Theatre Inc. on March 28, 1984.
-Brock then bought the floundering company, finalizing the purchase in May 1985 and merging the two restaurant companies into ShowBiz Pizza Time Inc.

-After the merger, both restaurant chains continued operating under their respective titles, while major financial restructuring had begun.
-During this period, Creative Engineering began to sever ties with ShowBiz Pizza Time (officially splitting in September 1990), resulting in the unification of the two brands.
-By 1992, all restaurants assumed the name of Chuck E. Cheese's Pizza.
-The name was then shortened to Chuck E. Cheese's by March 1994 after a redesigned concept.